 The existing conditions are defined in this report as the conditions that exist today in the study area plus any changes that are expected to occur prior to project year one, anticipated in 2030, which is referred to as the base year.
 It is the year the project is expected to be operational and accrue benefits.
-The year 2018 is the most recent year for which complete data was obtained for containerized cargo volumes and is used as the baseline for the commodity forecast.
-The year 2018 data along with historical data dating back to at least year 2009 was considered the most reasonable data to use in the development of fleet and commodity forecasts described later in this appendix.
+The year 2019 is the most recent year for which complete data was obtained for containerized cargo volumes and is used as the baseline for the commodity forecast.
+The year 2019 data along with historical data dating back to at least year 2009 was considered the most reasonable data to use in the development of fleet and commodity forecasts described later in this appendix.
 The rationale for using this range of data is based on its completeness, relevancy, and ability to capture economic highs and lows during that timeframe.
-It should be noted that while this analysis is based on the most recent and complete data obtained, economic updates will be completed every three years until the project is fully implemented and constructed per requirements from ER 1105-2-100.
-These economic updates will consider changed conditions to determine the scope and scale of economic update(s).
+It should be noted that while this analysis is based on the most recent and complete data obtained, economic updates will be completed periodically.
+Future updates of the project's BCR will be required, consistent with USACE budget-development guidance.